bencer3283/FuzzyIntro/README.md

-# The initial setting og member function
+# The initial setting of member function
 ![](iniMF.png)